NHSDigital/patient-switching-adaptors-mapping-documentation/allergy intolerances/README.md

 ## XML HL7 > JSON FHIR

-An Allergy Intolerance is primarily mapped from an Observation Statement.
+An Allergy Intolerance is mapped from a Compound Statement containing an Observation Statement.

 | Mapped to (JSON FHIR Allergy Intolerance field) | Mapped from (XML HL7 / other source)                                                                    |
 |---------------------------------------|-------------------------------------------------------------------------------------------------------------------|